mootools/mootools-more/Docs/Element/Elements.From.md

 Type: Elements {#Elements}
 ==========================

-Extends the [Elements][] object to add a static method that returns a collection of elements from a string of html.
+Extends the [Elements][] object to add a function that returns a collection of elements from a string of html.

-Elements Static Method: from {#Elements:from}
+Function: Elements.from {#Elements:Elements-from}
 ----------------------------------------------

 Returns a collection of elements from a string of html.